zixuan75/react-project/contributing.md

 # Welcome to The React Project!
 Hello world!
 Welcome to our project!!

-1. ISSUES (2 levels down at ISSUES?)
+1. ISSUES (2 levels down at "ISSUES?")
-2. Can you FIX A ISSUE (3 levels down at Can you FIX A ISSUE?)
+2. Can you FIX A ISSUE (3 levels down at "Can you FIX A ISSUE?")

 ## React
 It's time to learn about React.
 You can visit Reactjs's main website [here](https://www.reactjs.org) to learn about React.